SOCRATES

 "Or don't you remember?"

 Socrates is making Euthyphro think about his thinking.
 To do that, he must remember it.
-Aristophanes, who makes funny of Socrates, makes a good memory necessary for the wisdom the character teaches (Clouds 412), so it seems that the "Or don't you remember?" was something the historical Socrates would say to his interlocutors.
+Aristophanes, who makes fun of Socrates, makes a good memory necessary for the wisdom his Socrates teaches (Clouds 412).
+This suggests that that the phrase "Or don't you remember?" was something the historical Socrates would say to his interlocutors.

 This emphasis on memory will reappear later in the empiricist tradition.